FabianSchuetze/EconPDEs.jl/README.md

  I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

 # `solve` solves  economic models
 The function `solve` is a higher-level function to solve economic models.
 In the background, the function still relies on the PDE solver `Ψtc`.
-It is a higher-level function in the sense that it reduces the boilerplate needed to solve models (in particular, the model automatically computes the finite difference derivatives through upwinding).
+It is a higher-level function in the sense that it reduces the boilerplate needed to solve models.
+In particular, the model automatically computes finite difference derivatives, and takes care of  upwinding the derivatives.

 The function allows to solve directly a variety of well-known economic models in continuous time through a common framework:
 	- Asset pricing model with time varying habit (Campbell Cochrane (1999), Wachter (2005))